changlinli/shuangrimu/posts/language-agnostic-intro-to-dependent-types.md

 patterns I'll be presenting here.
 In a follow-up post I will detail what common patterns in dependently-typed programming I believe to entail the wrong set of trade-offs when it comes to production code in most businesses.
-In particular I believe believe that a proof-heavy way of using dependent types is usually not the best way to leverage dependent types and that this is even more aggravated when the proofs are integrated into the data structure (such as the common example of length-indexed vectors and type-safe append).
+In particular I believe that a proof-heavy way of using dependent types is usually not the best way to leverage dependent types and that this is even more aggravated when the proofs are integrated into the data structure (such as the common example of length-indexed vectors and type-safe append).